 In order to test the transcription and translation activities from a large DNA, we prepared the 200 kbp plasmid DNA encoding a fluorescent protein, Venus.
 Before encapsulation in a micro reactor, we confirmed the in vitro synthesis of Venus from the 200 kbp DNA, and found that Venus was synthesized from the 200 kbp DNA with comparable yields of that from the 3kbp DNA encoding Venus [Fig.1].
-Then, we attempted to encapsulate the 200 kbp DNA with a hydrodynamic diameter of about 1 $\mu$ m in cell-sized reactors (5 $\mu$ m of diameter).
+Then, we attempted to encapsulate the 200 kbp DNA with a hydrodynamic diameter of about 1 μ m in cell-sized reactors (5 μ m of diameter).
 However, initial experiments were unsuccessful; DNA was hardly encapsulated.
 Supposing that it is due to the electrostatic repulsion between DNA and reactors, the surface of the micro reactors were modified with cationic polymer.
-This modification has led successful encapsulation of the 200 kbp DNA in cell-sized reactors.
-We visualized a single 200 kbp DNA encapsulated in reactors by using the oil pre-equilibrated with the fluorescent DNA dye for sealing the reactors [Fig.2].
-Moreover, we quantified the efficiency of gene expression with various concentration of the cationic polymer, and determined the optimized condition for in vitro gene expression from the 200 kbp DNA [Fig.3].
+This modification has led successful encapsulated in reactors by using the oil pre-equilibrated with the fluorescent DNA dye for sealing the reactors [Fig.2].
+Moreover, we quantified the efficiency of gene expression with various concentration of the 200 kbp DNA [Fig.3].